Skip to content

 • Only after dynamic loading is complete does it become a valid part of the process.

-(1) Address conflicts between multiple shared libraries
+(1) Address conflicts may occur between multiple dynamic libraries

 (2) ASLR (Address Space Layout Randomization)